JuanMarceloT/QuickSort/README.md

   ```
 Windows:

-    Download the Rust installer.

-    Run the installer and follow the on-screen instructions.
+    Go to https://www.rust-lang.org/tools/install and follow the instructions for installing Rust.

-    Restart your computer to apply the changes.

 2. **Clone the repository:**
   ```bash